UmukoroG/Spacestagram/README.md

 so I am using conditional rendering in the case of video or image.

-There is no database in this projects, so when a user like/unlike an image, the data is stored in the LocalStorage on the user computer since this is more focused on the front end.
+There is no database in this projects, so when a user like/unlike an image, the data is stored in the LocalStorage on the user browser since this is more focused on the front end.

 ![image](https://user-images.githubusercontent.com/61124647/133759160-fca88d14-2693-4f93-b5c3-13f3131645ed.png)